Table of Contents

 - Citrus – A squeeze of lime or lemon juice at the end brightens the dish.

-- Vinegars – Apple cider or balsamic vinegar adds a subtle tang that enhances other flavors.
+- Vinegar – Apple cider or balsamic vinegar adds a subtle tang that enhances other flavors.

 - Herbs – Fresh cilantro, parsley, or green onions provide a pop of freshness.

-- Umami Boosters – Mushrooms, sun-dried tomatoes, and nutritional yeast give chili a deeper, richer flavor without added salt.
+- Umami Boosters – Mushrooms, sun-dried tomatoes, and nutritional yeast give chili a decadent flavor without added salt.

 Benefits of Low-Sodium Chili